anttikissa/xstream/README.md

   and what's the difference between stream error and transaction error
 - Separate detailed tests out from README
 - Should f have `this` set to resulting node in case of map, combine, etc?
+- stream.from() that makes a stream out of anything, string -> chars, array -> values, callback -> value, promise -> value

 .limit(min, max)
 //	[stream 1 2 3 4 5].limit(2, 4) -> [stream 2 3 4]